ampofosworld/demo-repo3/readme3.md

 # Demonstration

-This is a demo on introduction to Git.
+This is a demo on the introduction to Git and its application